Skip to main content

 A slew of countries exited the Champions Trophy over the last few days.
 But wasn't there a Champions Trophy that we hosted where everything turned topsy-turvy for us?
 A loooooooooong time ago but not that long ago there was one such tournament in 2006 where nothing went to script.
 I literally had to go to Cricinfo to refresh my memory about this tournament.
 I do however remember:

-- That the final was an anti-climax and how Australia briefly let go off their manners while accepting the trophy.
-After decking us out the tournament they also shoved the president of BCCI, Mr. Sharad Pawar for good measure
+• That the final was an anti-climax and how Australia briefly let go off their manners while accepting the trophy.
+After decking us out the tournament they also shoved the then president of BCCI, Mr. Sharad Pawar, for good measure

 India who were firmly entrenched in the Greg Chappell era vacillated between able and awful.